sereneeosman/doc_master/docs/source/egm722_serenee/NI_Tourist_Map_doc.rst

 .. code-block:: python

+    # Merge Two GeoDataFrames to attach county name
     visit_merge = gpd.sjoin(visit_geo,counties,how="inner")

 To verify the results ``.head()`` function used to retrieve the first few rows (usually the top 5 rows) GeoDataFrame of "visit_merge".
 It provides a quick preview of the data contained within the GeoDataFrame.

 .. code-block:: python

+    # Check the Head
     visit_merge.head()

 You will see result GeoDatFrame contain both columns of the "Counties" file and "visit_geo" file.